tmoling/-flashCODE-/README.md

 Feel free to clone this project and add your own questions to the database.
 Happy coding!

-This app was designed by Jake Boldbataar, Troy Moling and Ryan Walters.
+This app was designed by Jake Boldbaatar, Troy Moling and Ryan Walters.